johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 [Bridge-Based Ranking](https://www.belfercenter.org/sites/default/files/files/publication/TAPP-Aviv_BridgingBasedRanking_FINAL_220518_0.pdf) is an alternative way to score and rank content by **adjusting for user polarization**.

 The most successful implementation of Bridge-Based Ranking, X's Community Notes, explains that the algorithm favors notes that are rated highly by users across a "[diversity of perspectives](https://communitynotes.twitter.com/guide/en/contributing/diversity-of-perspectives)".
 But as I show in this article, ratings from users with diverse perspectives are not necessary for a note to rank highly.
-It is somewhat more accurate to say that the note must be highly rated **regardless of diversity of perspective**..
+It is somewhat more accurate to say that the note must be highly rated **regardless of diversity of perspective**.

 The algorithm works by attempting to model *why* a post receives the votes it does: how many votes are due to users left-wing or right-wing biases, and how many are due to other factors.
 If a post is only appealing to right-wing voters, and an online forum is dominated by right-wing voters, then that right-wing bias probably explains why it gets so many upvotes.
-So the algorithm tries to correct for this bias, and estimate how many upvotes a post would receive if all users were perfect centrists.
+So the algorithm tries to correct for this bias, and estimate how many upvotes a post would receive if there was an equal balance of left-wing and right-wing voters.

 ### Extracting Information